yshyshkin/ErlangPort/README.md

 #### 2. Register port command as DI service with tag

 Now we need to tell that this class should be used as Erlang port command.
-To do that we need to register it as a service with specific tag:
+To do that we need to register it as a service with specific tag, alias will be used as a command name:

 ```
 parameters: